-- (1) Upon completion of the draft land use scheme, the department responsible for spatial planning and land use management or development planning in the Municipality must submit it to the Council for approval as the draft land use scheme. - (2) The submission of the draft land use scheme to the Council must be accompanied by a written report from the department responsible for spatial planning and land use management or development planning in the Municipality and the report must at least - (a) indicate the rationale in the approach to the drafting of the land use scheme; - (b) summarise the process of drafting the draft land use scheme; - (c) summarise the consultation process to be followed with reference to section 20 of this By-law; - (d) indicate the departments that were engaged in the drafting of the draft land use scheme; - indicate how the draft land use scheme complies with the requirements of relevant national and provincial legislation, and relevant mechanism controlling and managing land use rights by the Council; - (f) recommend the approval of the draft land use scheme for public participation in terms of the relevant legislation and this By-law. - (3) If the Council is satisfied with the report and the draft land use scheme, it must approve the draft land use scheme and authorise the public participation thereof in terms of this By-law and the relevant legislation referred to in section 15.
+- (1) Upon completion of the draft land use scheme, the land use scheme committee must submit it to the Council for approval as the draft land use scheme. - (2) The submission of the draft land use scheme to the Council must be accompanied by a written report from the land use scheme committee and the report must at least - (a) indicate the rationale in the approach to the drafting of the land use scheme; - (b) summarise the process of drafting the draft land use scheme; - (c) summarise the consultation process to be followed with reference to section 20 of this By-law; - (d) indicate the departments that were engaged in the drafting of the draft land use scheme:

+- (e) indicate how the draft land use scheme complies with the requirements of relevant national and provincial legislation, and relevant mechanism controlling and managing land use rights by the Municipal Council; - (f) recommend the approval of the draft land use scheme for public participation in terms of the relevant legislation and this By-law. - (3) An approval by the Council of the draft land use scheme and the public participation thereof must be in terms of this By-law and the relevant legislation referred to in section 15. - (4) The Municipality must inform the Council in writing of the intention to draft a land use scheme and provide him or her with a copy of the draft land use scheme after it has been approved by the Council as contemplated in this section.